 The Zoning Committee seeks to reinforce and strengthen the positive characteristics of the built environment in the CCRA area.
 We provide a monthly public forum for neighbors and applicants seeking variances to the zoning code to discuss proposed construction projects and consider the impacts of the projects on their surroundings.

 You are welcome to attend zoning meetings, which are announced via email and are held on the fourth Tuesday of each month.
-The meetings are held at BEX, 1 Commerce Sq, 2005 Market St, 7pm.
+Due to the pandemic, all meeting are held virtually.
+Please find the information on attending the meetings on the calendar.

 CCRA is a Registered Community Organization (RCO).
 CCRA’s Zoning Committee meets to review projects that are subject to RCO review within the CCRA boundary area.